Vaish1906/Dashboard-app/README.md

 # To obtain the appropriate data format
 Call the conversion function from the python package to convert from JSON to csv: https://pypi.org/project/chatbot-analysis/

 # Steps to run the file
 1. Configure your API_KEY
+2. python -m venv venv
+3. source venv/bin/activate  # On Windows: venv\Scripts\activate
-2. pip install -r requirements.txt
+3. pip install -r requirements.txt
-3. streamlit run app.py
+4. streamlit run app.py